BHCSSD/10.3.4-Coolness-quiz/README.md

 ## Part 1 - Draw & KeyPressed Functions (60%)
 ### Draw Function (20%)
-1. Use TEXT lines to add a title to your Coolness Test.
+1. Use `TEXT()` lines to add a title to your Coolness Test.
-2. Use TEXT lines to ask the user 5 multiple-choice questions, using the following instructions.
+2. Use `TEXT()` lines to ask the user 5 multiple-choice questions, using the following instructions.
 3. All 5 questions are going to appear on the screen at all times.
 4. Give 3 choices for each question.
 Each question will tell the user to choose from a different set of keys as follows:
     - Question 1 will use a, b & c.
-    - Question 2 will use c, d & e, etc.
+    - Question 2 will use d, e & f, etc.

 ```
 Example: